-Police in Seattle were recently called out to a local park, where they discovered a shirtless, hammer-wielding man hanging upside down from a basketball hoop, who thrashed around wildly until he was released by firefighters.
+Police in Seattle were recently called out to a local park, where they discovered a shirtless, hammer-wielding man hanging upside down from a basketball hoop, who thrashed around wildly until firefighters released him.
 If you change “shirtless” to “trouserless”, “hammer” to “secateurs” and “hanging upside down from a basketball hoop” to “trapped under the roller shutter of a looted and partially destroyed Waitrose”, it’s how I imagine I would end up after a few days of trying to survive in a war zone or post-apocalyptic future.

 Each portaloo had its own ‘shitberg’, a towering monument of filth made up of crushed beer cans, used sanitary towels, whole toilet rolls, cheap sunglasses, and lager and noodle-based vomit.
 I tentatively entered one toilet to find a mountain of shit with a small flag planted on top and a single flip-flop poking out from a lower slope.
-I assumed that a festival-goer had made the ill-judged decision to conquer the summit, but got his foot tangled in a discarded lanyard, which sent him plunging headlong into the warm, fetid, suffocating embrace of a thousand bowel movements; his body sinking slowly, tightly cocooned in noodles, with the muffled sound of Teenage Fanclub growing ever more distant.
+I assumed a festival-goer had made the ill-judged decision to conquer the summit but got their foot tangled in a discarded lanyard, sending them plunging headlong into the warm, fetid, suffocating embrace of a thousand bowel movements.
+The thought of the stricken festival-goer, tightly cocooned in noodles and sinking rapidly to the muffled and increasingly distant sound of Teenage Fanclub, was too much to bear.

-On reflection, I’m not sure I have what it takes to survive; existing on scraps and having to make some truly awful decisions to cling onto life.
-Whenever I think about what my Saturday Kitchen ‘food hell’ would be, I always think about the film Alive.
+On reflection, I’m not sure I have what it takes to survive, existing on scraps and having to make some truly awful decisions to cling to life.
+Whenever I think about what my Saturday Kitchen ‘food hell’ might be, I always think about the film Alive.
 Food heaven?
 Probably seared scallops and chorizo.
 Anyway, why am I blathering on about survival?
 I’ll tell you why: Russia.

-With each worrying news report my mind typically lurches to the worst case scenario: a Threads-style escalation of East-West military chess, swiftly followed by hostilities and a nuclear winter.
+With each worrying news report, my mind typically lurches to the worst-case scenario: a Threads-style escalation of East-West military chess, swiftly followed by hostilities and a nuclear winter.
 I sometimes drift off during meetings and imagine the horror of surviving such a scenario.
-(My wife’s cousin’s brother-in-law’s assertion that he wanted to purchase agricultural land rather than invest in stocks and shares – because “war is coming to Europe” – has only heightened my fear.)

-Today, instead of post-attack, morale-boosting BBC programmes such as Round The Horne, I’m Sorry, I Haven’t A Clue and Hancock’s Half Hour being broadcast, I imagine a troupe of YouTube vloggers would be deployed to towns and cities in order to entertain and distract survivors from their miserable existence.
-Alfie Deyes would probably arrive in a devastated town to raise morale with the ‘advert theme tune challenge’ in which he plays various jingles on a xylophone made of skulls.
-“Washing machines live longer with Calgon?” croaks a voice from the back of a weary crowd, in the hope that a correct answer might secure some much-needed rations.
+Today, instead of morale-boosting BBC programmes such as Round The Horne, I’m Sorry, I Haven’t A Clue and Hancock’s Half Hour being broadcast, I imagine a troupe of YouTube vloggers would be deployed to towns and cities to entertain and distract survivors from their miserable existence.
+Alfie Deyes would probably arrive in a devastated village to raise morale with the ‘Advert Theme Tune Challenge’ in which he plays various jingles on some bongos made from skulls.
+“Washing machines live longer with Calgon?” croaks a voice from the back of a weary crowd in the hope that a correct answer might secure some much-needed rations.
 “Correct!” shouts Alfie, through the breathing apparatus of his NBC suit, as he hurls a signed copy of The Pointless Book at the winner.

-Meanwhile, other bewildered and disheveled survivors are captivated by the ‘unboxing‘ of an irradiated fox with a hubcap melted into its face, while Zoella shows a weary gathering of women how dipping a finger into their bloody, weeping sores can work wonderfully as a makeshift blusher.
+Meanwhile, other bewildered and dishevelled survivors are captivated by the unboxing of an irradiated fox with a hubcap melted into its face, while Zoella shows a haggard gathering of women how dipping a finger into their bloody, weeping sores works wonderfully as a makeshift blusher.
 And like Tom Petty in The Postman, Tay Zonday then arrives to deliver an uplifting performance of ‘Chocolate Rain’.

-But unfortunately, in spite of his best efforts, Tay’s singing can’t mask the fact that the townsfolk are being soaked by viscous and dangerously radioactive ‘black rain‘…and they have no shelter.
+But unfortunately, despite his best efforts, Tay’s singing can’t mask the fact that the townsfolk are being soaked by viscous and dangerously radioactive black rain, and they have no shelter.
 As the crowd starts to turn violent, the vloggers are swiftly evacuated in a convoy of armoured government vehicles.
 The next day, they will all arrive in another obliterated town with their unique brand of inane YouTube bullshit.

 Christ, the future could be even darker than I first thought.

-As I now view everything through the prism of fatherhood, I really hope my fears aren’t realised.
+As I now view everything through the prism of fatherhood, I hope my fears aren’t realised.
 I want my son to have a future.
-Tell me I’ve been over-thinking this!
+Tell me I’ve been overthinking this!
 Tell me we’re going to survive the Putin years.
 Please tell me it’s all going to be OK!
-It is…isn’t it?
+It is, isn’t it?